weesvisje/docs/docs/how-it-works/big-peer.md

 In order to store the data for this transaction it needs to stored on all 4 servers.
 This is why the UST matters.
-If, by chance, Big Peer stores the "Pictures" change document _before_ storing the "Followers" change document and allow reads to always get the latest value, we can break the consistency constraint, and show the boss our holiday pictures.
+If, by chance, Big Peer stores the Orders change document _before_ storing the Menus change document and allow reads to always get the latest value, we can break the consistency constraint, and reference a menu item that doesn't exist.

 A more complex example: